How to stop $10,000 mistakes at compile time

 });

-The Zod schema validates the runtime shape and brands the output.
+The Zod schema validates the runtime shape and types the output.
 Any code consuming the parsed result gets MajorCurrencyAmount, not number.

 Step 3: convert at a single chokepoint

-The mapper layer sits between your internal types and the SDK types.
-This is the only place where conversion happens:
+We’ll handle mapping at the ResourceAccess layer that consumes the third-party Resource under-the-hood.
+The mapper layer sits between our internal types and the SDK types and is the only place where conversion happens:

 import { minorToMajor } from "./currency";